atk4/data/docs/typecasting.rst

 Supported types
 ---------------

 - 'string' - for storing short strings, such as name of a person.
+Normalize will trim the value.
+- 'text' - for storing long strings, suchas notes or description.
 Normalize will trim the value.
 - 'boolean' - normalize will cast value to boolean.
 - 'integer' - normalize will cast value to integer.
 - 'money' - normalize will round value with 4 digits after dot.